-First Buddhist Council- 5th century BC
+First Buddhist Council- 400 B.C

-- The Agenda of First Buddhist council was to reserve the teachings (sutra) of Buddha and the monastic discipline or guidelines (Vinaya).
+- The Agenda of the First Buddhist council was to preserve the teachings (Sutta) of the Buddha and the monastic discipline and guidelines for monks(Vinaya).

-- Abhidhamma Pitaka was also recited.
+- Abhidhamma Pitaka was also recited in this council.

 Second Buddhist Council- 383 BC